-- b.
-Current and Pending Support: Complete the Current and Pending Support tab. - Duplication of funding is not allowable.
+- Other Support: Complete the Other Support tab to list Current and Pending support.
+Please include this page in your upload, even if you have no Other Support. - Duplication of funding is not allowable.
 PI/Applicant should list all active and pending support, addressing potential overlap (if any) associated with the current proposed specific aims.
-If the research project is supported by other funding sources, a plan must be provided outlining how duplication of funding will be avoided. - Other Support includes all financial resources, whether Federal, non-Federal, commercial, or institutional, available in direct support of an individual's research endeavors, including but not limited to research grants, cooperative agreements, contracts, and/or institutional awards.
-Training awards, prizes, or gifts do not need to be included. - Effort devoted to projects must be measured as a percentage and indicated for each project. - If applicable, please also provide grant overlap for co-investigator's/key personnel.
+If the research project is supported by other funding sources, a plan must be provided outlining how duplication of funding will be avoided. - Other Support includes all financial resources, whether Federal, non-Federal, commercial, or institutional, available in direct support of an individual's research endeavors, including but not limited to research grants, cooperative agreements,

-Letters of Recommendation: (submitted confidentially online)
+- contracts, and/or institutional awards.
+Training awards, prizes, or gifts do not need to be included. - Effort devoted to projects must be measured as a percentage and indicated for each project. - If applicable, please also provide grant overlap for co-investigator's/key personnel. - Subaward budget pages may be deleted from the upload if not applicable. - □ Letters of Recommendation: Applicants will use the online request system to request three (3) confidential letters of recommendation from your mentor (letter of support), and two additional recommenders of your choice.